anotheredward/travel-board/README.md

  cons
  History would be shorter, but we'd only have to wait 5 minutes before we had two values for a trend

-Questions
- vanillaJS, simple, fast and future proof vs. jQuery vs. Ember What is our deploy target?
-Recent version of chrome?